-Peritoneal mesothelioma occurs in the lining of the abdominal cavity.
+Peritoneal mesothelioma occurs in the lining of the abdominal cavity (also known as the peritoneum) caused by exposure to asbestos.
 Between 20 to 30 percent of tumors develop in the peritoneum.
 Peritoneal mesothelioma patients tend to have a better prognosis compared to patients with pleural or pericardial mesothelioma.

 Symptoms of Peritoneal Mesothelioma

 Signs of peritoneal mesothelioma include abdominal pain and swelling, lumps in the abdomen, and unexplained weight loss.
-Patients may also develop abdominal fluid buildup, or ascites.
+Patients may also develop abdominal fluid buildup.

 - Body aches

 - Fever or night sweats

 Too, symptoms often mirror other illnesses.
 It is commonly misdiagnosed as: